ibm-cloud-docs/power-iaas/global-replication-service.md

 The limitations of GRS are as follows:

-- You must set the bootable flag explicitly on onboarded volumes if required.
 - You cannot perform a snapshot restore in auxiliary volumes as it is not allowed.
 - The update volume-group operation can fail upon a mismatch in volume-group and volume replication states.
 If the volume group is in an error state, then the user can use the volume-group action API to reset the volume group status for availability.
 - When you switch the volume-group role, it can take a few minutes (max 5 minutes) to update the primary role for the remote volume.
-- Some fields of volume and volume group on the secondary site might not match with actual storage host data when you perform out-of-band operations on the primary site.
+- Some fields of volume and volume group on the secondary site might not match with actual storage host data when you perform `outofband` operations on the primary site.
 You can use volume group storage details and volume remote copy APIs to check the actual data.
+- `OutOfBand` operations like volume resize and deletion are reflected on the storage host of the remote site usually in few minutes.
+However, it can take longer, maximum one day, to sync across the upper software stack of {{site.data.keyword.powerSys_notm}} on the remote site.
 - All volume operations are allowed except when the volume is a part of a volume group, such as extending volume size.

+## Best practices for Global replication service
+{: #best-practices-GRS}

+- You must set the bootable flag explicitly on onboarded volumes if required.
+- Start the onboarding of auxiliary volumes only when the master volumes and volume-group are in `consistent_copying` state.
+- When you add or remove a master or auxiliary volume from a volume-group from one site then, you must perform the same operation from other site to keep the data is in sync.
+- It is recommended to delete the volumes from primary and secondary site.
+Volume is charged when auxiliary volume is deleted but not the master volume.